r00tk1ll3r/COVID19-statics/README.md

 DISCLAIMER:
 ----------
 ALL OF THESE STATICS FROM https://www.corona.help
-AND THANKS TO Alex Dumitru WHO BUILT ABOVE MENTIONED WEB SITE
+AND THANKS TO Alex Dumitru WHO BUILT PREVEOUSLY MENTIONED WEB SITE

 Get real live statics about COVID-19 Through Simple Python Script